wp-cli/entity-command/README.md

 **AVAILABLE FIELDS**

-These fields will be displayed by default for each term:
+These fields will be displayed by default for each post type:

 * name
 * label